 (iii) For purposes of this paragraph and for disclosures related to State licensure under 34 CFR 668.43(a)(5)(v), an institution makes a determination regarding the State in which a student is located at the time the student is admitted to an educational program.

-(2) The institution must document that there is a State process for review and appropriate action on complaints from students concerning the institution.
+(2) The institution must document that there is a State process for review and appropriate action on complaints from students concerning the institution either in the States in which it the students are located, or the State in which the institution’s main campus is located.

 668.43 Institutional information.